mycroftHo/cs4098/README.md

 To install dependencies for the PML Checker, run `sudo apt-get install -y byacc flex`

+For testing, you Phantom.js is required.
+To install `sudo npm install -g phantomjs`

 To build the project, run `make install` in the project's root directory; this will build the required pml dependences, which can be found under the `/pml` directory along with the external dependencies required by the node server; these will be stored in the `/node_modules` directory.

 To uninstall, run `make clean`